 I have been thinking more and more about user interfaces(UIs) lately.
 Maybe it’s the proliferation of devices in our everyday lives, but I cannot shake out of my head that individuals designing interfaces seem to shrug off the idea that there should be rules governing their choices.
 The two rules necessary for UIs are as follows: simplicity and accessibility.
-Read the rest of this entry
+Continue reading “The User Interface”

 As someone whose intended research focus will purposed toward integrating multimedia with the various therapies intended for children on the autism spectrum, I have definitely taken notice of the national competition for using video games to help children better understand science, technology, engineering, and math (STEM).
 I also appreciate the endorsement for this competition by President Obama.
 As always, there are issues that need to be addressed.
-Read the rest of this entry

 Great article on how the Nielsen ratings work (duh, you can read) and why you probably do not have a box yourself.
 The determinants are your being representative of a broader population as determined by a set of “normal behaviors”.
 Obviously irksome to me.
 I never liked the idea of “normal” people deciding anything for me.